Interpolating sequences in spaces with the complete Pick property: Pairs of kernels

 (a) If $G(\cp)$ is bounded, then $G(\ell)$ is bounded.
 Consequently, if $(\lambda_i)$ satisfies the Carleson condition for $\h_{\cp}$, then it satisfies the Carleson condition for $\h_\ell$.

 (b) Similarly, if $G(\cp)$ is bounded below, then $G(\ell)$ is bounded below.

 (c) If $(\lambda_i)$ is interpolating for $\h_\cp$, then it is interpolating for $\h_\ell$.

 \end{lemma} \begin{proof} Note that the Gram matrix $G(g)$ is positive and that the Schur product of $G(g)$ with the identity matrix $I$ equals $I$.
 Hence (a) and (b) of the Lemma follow from the Schur product theorem and the observation that $G(\ell)$ equals the Schur product of $G(g)$ and $G(s)$.
-For example, the boundedness of $G(\cp)$ implies that there is $c>0$ such that $cI-G(\cp)$ is positive definite, hence taking the Schur product with $G(g)$ we obtain $cI- G(\ell)$ is positive definite, hence $G(\ell)$ is bounded.
-The statements about the Carleson conditions now follow from Lemma \ref{elementaryGrammian}. \end{proof}
+For example, the boundedness of $G(\cp)$ implies that there is $c>0$ such that $cI-G(\cp)$ is positive semi-definite, hence taking the Schur product with $G(g)$ we obtain $cI- G(\ell)$ is positive semi-definite, hence $G(\ell)$ is bounded.
+The statements about the Carleson conditions and part (c) now follow from Lemma \ref{elementaryGrammian}. \end{proof}

 We will now prove Theorem \ref{MixedInterpolation}.

 \bp (a) By Proposition \ref{prope2} the pair $(\cp, \ell)$ has the Pick property, hence Proposition \ref{prope1} implies that a sequence is interpolating for $\m(\h_{\cp},\h_\ell)$ if and only if $G(\cp)$ is bounded above and $G(\ell)$ is bounded below.
 Now part (a) follows from Lemmas \ref{elementaryGrammian} and \ref{GrammianLemma2}.